sonomastatelogo.gif (8160 bytes)

 Gary Patterson, Head Coach TCU

-Former Cossack defensive coordinator is the head coach at TCU.
+Former Cossack defensive coordinator (1989-1991) is the head coach at TCU.
+Will he be hired by a BIG school after his run at TCU?

 Dan Hawkins, Head Coach Colorado

-1992 Cossack defense coach, was the head coach at high scoring Boise State U and now is moving to University of Colorado.
+1992 Cossack defense coach, was the head coach at high scoring Boise State U and now is in charge at the University of Colorado.

 Marty Fine, Head Coach Bryant College